 7. Can Be Good During Pregnancy

-Sources suggest that pregnant women consuming alkaline water can experience smooth delivery and increased lactation.
+Sources suggest that pregnant women consuming alkaline water can experience smooth delivery and increased lactationi XA hormone-stimulated process through which milk is produced and secreted through the mammary glands after pregnancy. .
 There are also reduced cases of jaundice.

 8. Aids Detoxification